I2RDL2/ASTAR-3D/README.md

     <div align=center><img width = '450' src ="images/results3.png"/></div>

 ### Download A*3D dataset
 Please email Jie Lin (lin-j@i2r.a-star.edu.sg) for the download link to the dataset.
-Note that this dataset is for non-commercial research purposes only, and a Non-Commercial Use Agreement needs to be signed.
+Note that this dataset is for non-commercial research purposes only.
+A Non-Commercial Use Agreement needs to be signed.

 ### Citation
 If using our data in your research work, please cite the following paper: